eucalyptus/euca-demo/doc/setup-poc6-manual.md

     setenforce 0
     ```

-13. (ALL): Install and Configure the NTP service
+20. (ALL): Install and Configure the NTP service

     ```bash
-    yum -y install ntp
+    yum install -y ntp

     chkconfig ntpd on
     service ntpd start